weij5678/NYC-FinalTaxi/docs/Conclusions.md

 - **Extreme Weather Events**:
   - Analyze how rare weather events (e.g., heavy snow, severe storms) influence ride-hailing demand, trip characteristics, and tipping behavior.

-- **Advanced Clustering Techniques**:
-  - Experiment with alternative clustering methods such as DBSCAN or hierarchical clustering for non-spherical clusters.
-  - Use ensemble clustering methods to combine the strengths of different approaches.

 - **Dynamic Pricing Analysis**:
-  - Study the impact of surge pricing on tipping behavior and cluster characteristics to inform pricing strategies.
+  - Would be interesting to study the impact of surge pricing on tipping behavior and cluster characteristics to inform pricing strategies.

 ---

 ## **Final Thoughts**

 This analysis offers a detailed exploration of ride pattern and tipping behavior in New York City in 2023.
-By employing dimensionality reduction techniques and spatial visualization, the study has highlighted the main factors driving ride demand and uncovered patterns related to both geography and timing.
+By employing clustering techniques and inference, the study has highlighted the main factors driving ride demand and uncovered patterns related to both geography and timing.

 **Thank you for exploring this analysis!
 Feel free to check out the [GitHub repository](https://github.com/weij5678/NYC-FinalTaxi/tree/main) for code, data, and further details.**